albyluv/alx_html_css/html_advanced/README.md

-#FRONT END DEVELOPMENT OF MY SCHOOL PROJECT
+# FRONT END DEVELOPMENT OF MY SCHOOL PROJECT
-'''bash
+## Introduction
+''' python
 This is the front end development of my school project.
 The project is a web application that allows users to create and learn and collaborate with other students.
 The application has the following features:
 1. Users can create an account and log in.
 2. Users can create, edit, and delete flashcards.